miekg/learninggo/packages.md

 And even though `odd` is not exported, it's good form to document it as well.

-    // odd is to opposite of Even. func odd(i int) bool {
+    // odd is the opposite of Even. func odd(i int) bool {